 The temple of Poseidon, the ancient Greek god of the sea, dominates the southernmost tip of Attica, where the horizon meets the Aegean Sea.
 Perched on the steep rocks of Cape Sounio, the temple is enveloped in myth and historic facts dated from antiquity until the present times.

 Notice the Doric columns, count their flutes and you will see that they are less in number than those on other temples of the same period (mid 5th c.
-BC), seaside ancient temples have less flutes that the inland temples.
+BCE), seaside ancient temples have fewer flutes than the inland temples.

 Do not get tempted to do the same!
 The site guards are on the lookout of modern day romantics!

-Exhausted from the long day, the swim, heading back to the Athens, the city you just visited for few days and hope to come back for a more in depth view.
+Exhausted from the long day, the swim, heading back to Athens, the city you just visited for a few days and hope to come back for a more in-depth view.
 Too many hidden treasures, art through the centuries, from Neolithic to Post and Metamodern, always set in the frame of Nature, a struggle between two gigantic creators the universal and the human, both can claim Excellency!

 Have a safe trip back home and please come back, Greece has been here for millennia and will still be here until you next visit!

-For more information for your Greek holidays, refer to the Greek National Tourist Board.
+For more information regarding your Greek holidays, refer to the Greek National Tourist Board.
 Their website and local offices are very informative and a valuable tool in your planning process.